-First Things First: Tux or Suit?
+First Step of Wedding Attire: Tux or Suit?

 There are two standard clothing options for grooms on their big day: the suit and the tuxedo, and which one you choose depends on a large number of factors.
 Is it an evening wedding or a day wedding?
 Summer or winter?
 A more formal affair or more casual?